ryanRfox/go-algorand/tools/teal/examples/payment_channel.md

 ##### TIMEOUT

-The Timeout clasue approves a transaction group sending assets to both Alice and Bob at the agreed upon amounts after a timeout block height defined within TEAL code.
+The Timeout clause approves a transaction group sending assets to both Alice and Bob at the agreed upon amounts after a timeout block height defined within TEAL code.
 This protects both parties against the other party failing to cooperate, allowing assets to be sent after the timeout.

 ### 4. ON-CHAIN SETTLEMENT

-The final step in the payment channel protocol is settleing the assets to acounts using the most recent state.
-This may achieved with a single cooperative transaction which liquidates the multisig escrow account.
+The final step in the payment channel protocol is settling the assets to accounts using the most recent state.
+This may be achieved with a single cooperative transaction which liquidates the multisig escrow account.
 To fully demonstrate the payment channel updates, the remainder of the tutorial will walk through settlement using the Evidence Contract.

 ## TUTORIAL WALKTHROUGH